Financing Available! We have financing options available for your next project. Learn more →

 Get Your FREE Quote Today!

-Frequently Asked Questions You Should Know
+Common Frequently Asked Questions

-What does a concrete footer do, and why does it matter for my foundation?
+Why does a concrete footer matter for my foundation, and what is it exactly?

-A concrete footer is the load-bearing base that spreads the weight of a structure into the supporting soil.
-Properly sized footings are important because they help prevent uneven settling and serious structural damage.
-Anchored Construction & Restoration explains that a well-built footer helps protect walls, slabs, and posts by providing stable support suited to East Tennessee soil and load conditions.
+A concrete footer is the load-bearing base that transfers a structure’s weight into the soil in a safe and steady way.
+When footings are properly sized, they help prevent uneven settling and structural damage over time.
+Anchored Construction & Restoration explains that a well-built footer protects walls, slabs, and posts by providing stable support that fits local soil and load conditions in East Tennessee.

 Contractors often use the two terms interchangeably.
 Both describe the concrete base that sits beneath foundations and columns.
 In practice, “footing” may refer to standard strip or isolated bases, while “footer” is the more familiar homeowner term.
 Anchored Construction & Restoration uses simple language that lines up with what contractors use in the field.